uwadonemmanuel/MEDICAL-CHATBOT-RAG/FULL_DOCUMENTATION.md

 **⚠️ Important Prerequisites:**
 Before running the Jenkins pipeline, you must have:
-1. ✅ Created the ECS cluster (`rag-medical-chatbot-cluster`)
+1. ✅ Created the ECS cluster (`medical-chatbot-rag-cluster`)
 2. ✅ Created the task definition (`medical-chatbot-rag-task`) - See Step 3 above
-3. ✅ Created the ECS service (`rag-medical-chatbot-service`) - See Step 4 above
+3. ✅ Created the ECS service (`medical-chatbot-rag-task-service-qq0useo9` or your actual service name) - See Step 4 above
+   - ⚠️ **Note:** If your service name is different, update the `serviceName` variable in the Jenkinsfile

 The Jenkins pipeline will:
 - Update the task definition with the new image